memorymusicllc/Essentia/README.md

 - 🤖 **MCP Server**: Model Context Protocol for AI agent integration
 - 🧪 **E2E Testing**: Comprehensive test coverage with automated deployment

+**📚 Documentation**:
+- [MCP Usage Guide](./docs/MCP-USAGE.md) - Complete guide for using MCP Server
+- [Guardian](./docs/GUARDIAN.md) - Service architecture and best practices

 ## Overview

-Essentia is a Node.js/Express service that leverages the Essentia.js library (a JavaScript port of the Essentia audio analysis library) to extract detailed audio features from audio files.
-The service is designed to run on Google Cloud Run and provides a RESTful API for audio analysis tasks.
+Essentia is a Cloudflare Edge-based audio analysis service that leverages the Essentia.js library (a JavaScript port of the Essentia audio analysis library) to extract detailed audio features from audio files.
+The service runs on Cloudflare Workers and provides a **Model Context Protocol (MCP) Server** interface for AI agents and automated workflows.

+**⚠️ Important**: All interactions must use the **MCP Server with Pow3r Pass authentication**.
+Do not call REST APIs directly.

 ## What It Does